indiana-university/lms-canvas-course-review-form/README.md

 # course-review-form
-LTI tool for managing content within the course hierarchy, such as course templates and syllabus supplements
+LTI tool for integrating with Qualtrics surveys.

 ## Running standalone
 Add env vars or system properties as desired.